Wave-Play/robo.js/docosaurus/docs/developing/overview.md

 ## Modular Magic 📦

 For larger Robo projects, modules are your best friends!
 They allow you to group the same folder structure within modular subfolders.
 Think of it like having mini Robo projects within your main project.
 The names of the folders inside "modules/" can be anything you want, as long as what's inside follows the Robo file structure.

-Here's an example of a Robo.js file structure with modules:

 ```
 src/